 Startup nonprofits often wonder if they can raise funds before they receive their tax-exempt status.
-Emily Chan, a San Francisco-based attorney who specializes in nonprofits, says that although it is possible to fundraise before receiving tax-exempt status, tt might be wise to wait until you are incorporated as a nonprofit in your state and have your letter of nonprofit status as a 501(c)(3) from the IRS.
+Emily Chan, a San Francisco-based attorney who specializes in nonprofits, says that although it is possible to fundraise before receiving tax-exempt status, it might be wise to wait until you are incorporated as a nonprofit in your state and have your letter of nonprofit status as a 501(c)(3) from the IRS.

 The bottom line is you must be careful about fundraising before you are officially tax-exempt.
 It can be done, but only if you abide by all of the legal requirements.
 It might be time to review all the steps of incorporating and then applying for 501(c)(3) status.

 This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.